apache/opendal/src/docs/rfcs/1477_remove_object_concept.md

 }
 ```

-`Object` needs to hold an `Operator` and an `Arc<String>`.
-After we introduced [Query Based Metadata][super::super::1398_query_based_metadata], we don't need to do operations over object any more.
+The `Object` must contain an `Operator` and an `Arc` of strings.With the  introduction of [Query Based Metadata][crate::docs::rfcs::rfc_1398_query_based_metadata], there is no longer a need to perform operations on the object.

 ## Complex concepts

-`Object` is used so widely in different areas, as we can't explain what `opendal::Object` is in a short sentences.
-Even worse, `Object` could confuse our users to think `opendal::Object` is designed for object storage services.
+The term `Object` is applied in various fields making it difficult to provide a concise definition of `opendal::Object`.
+Moreover, this could potentially confuse our users who may assume that `opendal::Object` is primarily intended for object storage services.

-So I propose to remove the intermidia API layer of `Object` and allowing users to use `Operator` directly.
+I propose eliminating the intermediate API layer of `Object` and enabling users to directly utilize `Operator`.

 # Guide-level explanation